Keeni

 Keeni is a village in Otepää Parish, Valga County, in southern Estonia.
-It has a population of 331 (as of 1 January 2011).
+It has population of 331 (as of 1 January 2011).

 Keeni Manor (Kehn, later Koenen, Konhöf) was first mentioned in 1551.
-From 1924 until its dispossession in 1920 the manor belonged to the Lilienfelds.
-A single-storey stone main building was constructed at the end of the 18th century, but was changed much in the 19th century.
+From 1924 until its dispossession in 1920, the manor belonged to the Lilienfelds.
+A single-storey stone main building was constructed at the end of the 18th century but was changed much in the 19th century.
 Nowadays it's again in private possession.

 Since 1840 a school is working in Keeni.

 Keeni has a station on Tartu–Valga railway.
 Võru–Tõrva road (nr.
 69) passes through Keeni.